-Train derails in Taiwan, with at least four dead and many injured
+Train derails in Taiwan, with at least 36 dead and many injured

-A train derailed in a tunnel in eastern Taiwan on Friday, killing at least four people and injuring many more, according to local officials.
+A train carrying an estimated 350 people has derailed in a tunnel in eastern Taiwan, killing at least 36 people and injuring dozens more, according to local officials.

-The train, traveling to Taitung, came off the rails in a tunnel just north of Hualien causing some carriages to hit the wall of the tunnel, the fire department said in a statement.
+The train, traveling to Taitung, came off the rails in a tunnel just north of Hualien late Friday morning, causing several carriages to hit the wall of the tunnel, the fire department said in a statement.

-The train was carrying about 350 passengers in eight carriages, according to Taiwan's official news agency, Central News Agency (CNA).

-60 people have been safely evacuated from the first three cars of the train and 27 have been sent to the hospital for treatment, CNA reported.
+Rescue efforts are now underway to evacuate the train, which has eight carriages, according to Taiwan's official news agency, Central News Agency (CNA).
+Around 60 people have been safely evacuated from the first three train carriages, reported CNA.

 "Is everyone out in carriage four?" a woman is heard shouting from inside the tunnel, in images provided by the fire department.